Informfully/Documentation/docs/source/recommendations.rst

   itemID (String): ID of the item. prediction (Double): Prediction score that determines the position of the item within the recommendation list.
 The higher the score, the further up the item is placed in the news feed.
 Precision, upper, and lower limits of the score can be customized. recommendationAlgorithm (String): Algorithm used to calculate the recommendation.
 Can optionally include an explanation of why this item was recommended. isPreview (Boolean): The front end can display (or feature) items in a preview mode (with the item text and image across the entire screen.
-Alternatively, items can be shown using a downsized image with a square aspect ratio and title-only. createdAt (Date): Timestamp that records when the item recommendation was created.
+Alternatively, items can be displayed using a downsized image with a square aspect ratio and a title-only option. createdAt (Date): Timestamp that records when the item recommendation was created.

 .. list-table::